nickjalbert/recipes/mains/lasagne.md

   next time.
 * Ingredient amounts seem real flexible.
 * You can assemble the lasagna and then freeze it for cooking later.
+* The most recent one I made had 3 main problems:

+    1. Too much cheese on top.
+Don't drown it in cheese or you'll get a gross gooey overlayer.

+    2. The sauce was too sweet.
+It was just about right but then I still wanted to add some martini ross and it ended up being too much.
+       Preserve your acidity!

+    3. I used fresh mushrooms in the sauce, but they released a bunch of water during the bake so the lasagna was overly soggy.
+Drying the mushrooms in the oven beforehand (and maybe the spinach too) should fix this.

 <!-- ## Changes -->